shukriadams/trusty-daemon/README.md

 ### Debugging commands

 Trusy-daemon runs shell commands - normally, these would be written and tested in advance in your preferred shell.
-However, if you want to write and debug a command from trusty-daemon, you can do so by setting the jobs's "enabled" property to false, and calling
+However, if you want to write and debug a command from inside trusty-daemon, you can run

-    /debug/[your-job-name]
+    node invoke --job JOBNAME

+If your job is already active use and you're willing to risk the test run colliding with your actual run you can use

+    node invoke --job JOBNAME --force

-This runs the job immediately, reads the command directly from settings.yml, and consoles out all output.
+This reads the command directly from settings.yml, runs the job immediately, and consoles out all output.
 Debugged jobs will not be written to logs.